 On its own, such a Stirnerist deconstruction of voting doesn’t decide the question, Should I vote?
 An egoist might acknowledge the spooks, then, owning her ability to vote rather than being owned by any sense of duty, proceed to vote (or not) to further her own interests.

 In his essay, “The Apostasy of the Anarchist Vote,” the left libertarian writer, Jeremy Weiland, uses a similar egoist analysis of voting to argue that it is okay and possibly at times preferable for anarchists to vote.
 In that essay (directed towards anarchists) Weiland asks a good question:

 In the end, it is the behavior, not the myths and abstractions, that matter.
 So if by voting, you can engage with your neighbors to influence them within this mixed society, or possibly influence state actors to behave more peaceably, why would you insist on abstaining?

 So why do I insist on abstaining?
 I don’t vote because external authorities are less dangerous than the spooks which rule our minds.
-“Do not fear those who kill the body but cannot kill the soul.”
-Political rulers (or at least those who believe in them) kill the body; the religion of Civic Duty kills the soul.
+An ancient Cynic once advised his students, “Do not fear those who kill the body but cannot kill the soul.”
+Political rulers (or at least those who believe in and obey them) kill the body; the religion of Civic Duty kills the soul.
 I’m not satisfied with a naive or cowardly egoism which allows me to seek my own interest (whatever that is, as if I could ever know such a thing) and leave those around me to their demons.

 I don’t vote for exactly the reason Weiland suggests that anarchists might vote: as pedagogical engagement with my neighbors.
 Weiland concludes that: